 However flowcharts have just more than the process names, their flow and type of action embedded.
 Things like owners, stages, timelines need addition of more data to the flow and cross functional flowcharts are a solution to this problem.

 When you have a process that requires the involvement of multiple people, teams or departments it can get difficult to illustrate this in a normal flowchart.
-Cross functional flowcharts sometimes referred as swim lanes can simply illustrate the owners of each step in the flowchart by organizing them into columns or rows.
+Cross-functional flowcharts sometimes referred to as swim lanes can simply illustrate the owners of each step in the flowchart by organizing them into columns or rows.

 Historically Deployment Flowcharts were used to group process flows sequentially.
 Typically used in things like documenting manufacturing processes such as assembly of vehicles.
 By grouping the processes it makes it easier to understand who and what is responsible for each step of the flow as well as how balanced the workflow is.

 You can also use these charts to see how the stakeholders interact with each other as well as spot waste and unnecessary delays and repetitive tasks.

 These can be scaled down to individuals that work on a process or different roles in a process.

 Another common type of flowchart is the opportunity flowchart that can be used to clearly see where value is being added in the process.
 While value-add is subjective, its important that you understand from which perspective you are analyzing the process.

 You’d break down the processes into two simple columns and identify if the step is value adding or not.
 Once you have this, you may be able to cut out non-value adding processes and further optimize your flow of work in your process.

 Each column in such a diagram is called a SwimLane.
 And the entire container is called a Pool.
 A very familiar analogy!

 The swimlanes can be laid out horizontally or vertically depending on the type of process and the length of the flow.
 There is no real format or technical requirement for this choice, its a simple matter of making sure if the chart easier to understand if its laid out horizontally or vertically.